 It is now time to press record.
 You will see the time counter running on the display.

 Before we start, please know that it is never good enough to place your recorder in the middle of your desk.
 This might be ok for recording a meeting or a lecture but it's not good enough for making a high quality audiobook.
+Get a feel for the device by taking it close to your lips and talk as you would when narrating your book.

 Close Proximity Placement - This close intimate sound is great for dramatic effect.
 The proximity effect increases the bass on the voice and gives it a rich deep tone.
 It also records more voice and less of the room characteristics.